 As the end of the year is approaching, you may be involved in preparing a business review presentation.
-Here’re some simple tips how to make it visually attractive.
+Here’re some simple tips on how to make it visually attractive.
 How to make financial results more interesting, inspirations for showing sales, production, accounting data and other KPIs in eye-catching visual form.
-I was involved in a bunch of such presentations.
-They were usually prepared for the board report meetings or company year-end party.
-A CEO presented what happened over the year if the yearly goals have been met.
-Sometimes every department contributed – showing sales statistics, marketing campaigns summary, production numbers.
-Accounting guys presented a financial outlook if the revenue will reach […]

 Here’s a simple diagram sketch of Seth Godin’s blog “Even better than an app?”.